Cray-HPE/docs-csm/upgrade/1.2/README.md

 responsibility of the "stable" NCN to another master node.
 However, you do not need to do this before you are ready to upgrade that node.

+>**`IMPORTANT:`**
+>
+> For TDS systems with only three worker nodes, see [TDS Lower CPU Requests](../../operations/kubernetes/TDS_Lower_CPU_Requests.md) for information on how to lower CPU requests on several services which can improve pod scheduling on smaller systems during this upgrade.
+>

 ## Upgrade Stages

 - [Stage 0 - Prerequisites](Stage_0_Prerequisites.md)